 On the other hand, the DDO error comes from mistakes in the hubbing process.
 The former type of coins does not have any additional value to collectors.
 However, the latter has a high value, as there are very few instances of die doubling.

 Grading of the 1958 Wheat Pennies for collectors

 During the grading process, the coin is compared to descriptions and images.
 This helps determine the amount of wear that has occurred on the surface.
 The uncirculated coin has a delicate luster.
 Besides, Lincoln’s cheek and jawline and coat line are not worn out.

 The original coin has a bright luster.
 However, a coin that is moderately circulated has a warm toning.
 Most coins widely distributed over the years have a brown tone.

 On the other hand, highly fine-graded coins have light but noticeable wear, the hair behind the Lincoln temple is slightly flattened, and the jaws and cheeks have a smooth texture.
 However, Lincoln’s cheek, jaw, and coat line remain rounded despite having a touch of flatness.

 The value of a coin is based on the qualities discussed above.
 The extremely fine-grade coin goes for about $5, while the widely circulated coin goes for around $0.02.
 The reason for the low value is the fact that these coins are readily available.

 However, the proof coin, especially the frosted type, in mint condition can fetch up to $10 each, with the double die error coin going for between $131,237 and $214,211!

 If you wish to invest in a 1958 wheat penny, consider buying one in excellent condition or the frosted coin in mint condition.
-As years go down, these two are likely to be in short supply.
-Investing in these coins requires patience, as prices are likely not to climb any time soon.
+These two are likely to be in short supply as the years go down.
+Investing in these coins requires patience, as prices will likely not climb any time soon.